leylabmpi/resmico/README.md

 > Note: the parameters are the same as used for creating the "default" model from Mineeva et al., 2022, which is critical for getting accurate predictions.

-> Note: bam2feat will sort and index the bam file(s)

 ## Predict misassemblies